 Industry ResearchHeidi Hope, Ph.D.

-Senior Research Fellow, Cell & Translational Lead
+Senior Fellow, Cell and Translational Biology Lead

 Confluence Discovery Technologies

-Public ScholarshipKelly Smits
+Public ScholarshipKelly Smits, M.A.

 Editorial Specialist, WashU Program in Public Scholarship

-Research CommunicationMonica Sala-Rabanal
+Research CommunicationMonica Sala-Rabanal, Ph.D.

 Science Communication Specialist, WashU Becker Medical Library